DJ Big N: Early life

 Big N was born in Lagos State to Nigerian parents and currently lives in Lagos state, Nigeria after moving back from the United Kingdom where he went to further his studies.
-He obtained an MBA degree from Coventry university in England.
-He also holds a Bsc degree in Psychology from the University of Lagos.
+He obtained an MBA degree from Coventry University in England.
+He also holds a BSc degree in Psychology from the University of Lagos.
 He is the second half of a set of twins.
 He has a twin sister.
-He attended King's college Lagos and Corona primary school Victoria Island Lagos.
+He attended King's College Lagos and Corona School, Ikoyi.

 Career

-Dj Big N started his career in the UK playing local clubs in the West Midlands before guest playing at the Palms Club in Coventry as well as Guest playing at Club "Release".
+DJ Big N started his career in the UK playing local clubs in the West Midlands before guest playing at the Palms Club in Coventry as well as Guest playing at Club "Release".
 He also played for the Nigerian independence 2009 in Coventry, where he got his big break.

-Dj Big N has performed alongside acts like Kool and the Gang, Maxi Priest, Dru Hill, Billy Ocean and Joe.
+Dj Big N has performed alongside acts like Kool & the Gang, Maxi Priest, Dru Hill, Billy Ocean and Joe.
 He also was the official DJ for the Jarule and Ashanti show which held in Lagos in October 2014.
-In February 2014, he was appointed as Mavin records artist, Dr. Sid official Disk Jockey.
+In February 2014, he was appointed as Mavin records artist, Dr Sid official Disk Jockey.
 He later went on to become the official DJ for the Mavin UK tour.

-In September 2014, DJ BIG N released the first ever official MAVIN mixtape.
-He was the official Dj for the Nigerian Centenary event that took place in Abuja in January 2014.
-He released the first ever MAVIN ALL STARS MIXTAPE.

-DJ Big N became an active member of Mavin Records Dynasty in 2013 and plays as MAVIN Records official DJ.
+DJ Big N became an active member of Mavin Records Dynasty in 2013 and plays as Mavin Records official DJ.
 He was the DJ of Rema’s first America tour.
-After years behind turntable, he took the microphone releasing series of singles featuring star artistes including Wizkid, Don Jazzy, Kizz Daniel, Tiwa Savage and Rema.
+After years behind turntable, he took the microphone releasing series of singles featuring star artistes including Wizkid, Burna Boy, Ayra Starr, Kizz Daniel, Tiwa Savage and Rema.
+In September 2014, DJ BIG N released the first ever official MAVIN Mixtape.
+He was the official DJ for the Nigerian Centenary event that took place in Abuja in January 2014.
+He released the first ever "MAVIN ALL STARS MIXTAPE".

+He has worked with Mavin Records on live performances and DJ sets.
+In 2024, he joined The Recording Academy and won the Red Bull Spin It Loud Nigeria competition.

+Shooting incident

+In January 2025, DJ Big N survived a robbery and shooting incident in Johannesburg, South Africa.
+He was ambushed by armed men while in a car at a traffic light.
+In an attempt to escape, he was shot in the leg.
+He was rushed to a hospital where doctors confirmed the bullet had passed through his leg, narrowly missing a major artery and bone.
+Following the attack, he shared on Instagram that he lost over $114,000 worth of valuables but considered his survival a miracle and an event that changed his perspective on life.